 In addition to small stones, I’ll sometimes add gold flakes or iron shavings, according to the intention or any recipe that’s been passed down.

 All magic oils strengthen your intention and work to "supercharge" the spell or ritual.

-Rub some oil on a candle and that candle magic will become even more powerful.
+For instance -- rub some oil on a candle and that candle magic will become even more powerful.

 Add some powerful ritual oil to the petals of a flower during ritual and the essence of that flower is magnified.
 Anoint yourself or others during a spell or ritual and your intentions go to the next level.

-How Does Anointing Oil Work?
+How Does Ritual Oil Work?